my0501/GBSR/README.md

 The provided code has an additional feature where the data abstraction and function call relationships between functions are extracted and stored in a `{dataset}_M2M.txt` file.
 This file captures the mapping of functions and their corresponding datasets.

+Please note that due to the large size of the files, only the data for Lang, Chart, and Cli has been uploaded.
+If you require the data for JxPath and Math, kindly contact the author directly to request the files separately.

+Thank you for your understanding.

 ## Code Files

 ## Runtime Environment and Dependencies